xerolinux/xero-catppuccin-git/README.md

 ### Disclosure

 > I would like to clarify one very important aspect of ricing.
 We use custom themes in every one of our rices, and those might not get updated very often, if at all by their respective developers/artists, which might result in some parts of the system and apps not to get themed correctly.
 That, my friends, is unfortunately out of our hands.
-In case that happens, kindly report back, we will check with them for any fixes/updates, if none are available, we will have no choice but to archive affected rice, and hide it, until fixes are applied and themes updated...

 ![XeroLayan](https://i.imgur.com/I5MayRg.png)